catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

-[x] improve export as webpage ()added parameterisable columns, Create pack [x] the search fucks it up sometimes (means and error at CahngeRow//Load happens) [x] added remove arrangement compound breaks the select multiple repacks still occur add manualy modified same lyrics chenge flag (maybe based on hash) fix selct is pack fix if group selected and value already there also select counter of import-s seems to be failing improve youtub e matching
+[x] improve export as webpage ()added parameterisable columns, Create pack [x] the search fucks it up sometimes (means and error at CahngeRow//Load happens) [x] added remove arrangement

-## done:
-(prev release)
-[-] added dupli button in maindb
-[x] fix import current month
-[-] File Name should be standardised..
-[x] add warning if lyrics added not to forget to select add new arangement [-] add java 64bit if windows is for 64b https://www.java.com/en/download/manual.jsp [-] 1st feeling inc. not coverting
-[-] add better initial setup options & messages
-[-] replaced way to call DDC to latest standard
-[-] mamas and papas bonus (Added Part Field)
-[-] mMa nd pPAS VOCALS (1st lyris ismissin)
-[-] mMa nd pPAS VOCALS (1st lyric has the same start at second () [-] instead of old and new maybe add timestamp
-[-] add song lenght in the duplicate management window [-] tomahawk is not imported w the right version (same hash; any update/overrite of a song updates also original_filehash) [-] search again should work if returning nada
-[x] dlc name should only be unique after all dupli have been assesed [x] cassius breaks (added stauff to lyrics from 0.o01 and dynamically size them) [x] fix duplicate songs to incl new fields
-[x] fix add vocals with new path
-[x] if gearlist is NOT there disable use of db arg&tones values [-] add dificulty field in arrangements
-[-] check the in sort titles (re-enable it as lost in the single pack to multipack functions) [-] clean lyrics doesnt clear some end empty lines
-[-] renablin 1 and 2 option
-[-] fascination stret bass is not properly removed (check if it really has DD as if the bonus/2nd track has the flag is set) [-] love cats remove bass removal has issues (check if it really has DD as if the bonus/2nd track has the flag is set) [x] change from pc to ps3 loses the ftp address (save only if PS3 is last format) [x] fix for delete song incl also gearlist
-[-] duplicate remov should clean title also for alt 1 alt 2 [-] added use internal logic flag per song
-[x] fix for packing with arrang&tones details (amp and cab settings) [x] fix for using internal logic not being selected Could not find file 'C:\GitHub\new\0\0_repacked\PS3\CDLC-Godsmack-2018-When_Legends_Rise-00-Someday_ps3.psarc.edat'.DB Open in Design Mode, or Missing, or you need to Download the 32bit Connectivity library @
-Could not find file 'C:\GitHub\new\0\0_repacked\PS3\CDLC-Godsmack-2018-When_Legends_Rise-00-Say_My_Name_ps3.psarc.edat'.DB Open in Design Mode, or Missing, or you need to Download the 32bit Connectivity library @
-Could not find file 'C:\GitHub\new\0\0_repacked\PS3\CDLC-Interpol-2014-El_Pintor-00-My_Desire_ps3.psarc.edat'.
-Could not find file 'C:\GitHub\new\0\0_repacked\PS3\CDLC-Jimmy_Eat_World-2001-Jimmy_Eat_World-00-The_Middle_ps3.psarc.edat'.DB Open in Design Mode, or Missing, or you need to Download the 32bit Connectivity library @
-Could not find file 'C:\GitHub\new\0\0_repacked\PS3\CDLC-Sting-1993-Ten_Summoner's_Tales-00-Heavy_Cloud_No_Rain_[BRLV]_ps3.psarc.edat'.DB Open in Design Mode, or Missing, or you need to Download the 32bit Connectivity library @
-Could not find file 'C:\GitHub\new\0\0_repacked\PS3\CDLC-Metallica-2008-Death_Magnetic-00-The_Day_That_Never_Comes_ps3.psarc.edat'.DB Open in Design Mode, or Missing, or you need to Download the 32bit Connectivity library @
-Could not find file 'C:\GitHub\new\0\0_repacked\PS3\ORIG-Ghost-2015-Meliora-00-He_Is_ps3.psarc.edat [x] add tag timeing in file&song name
-[x] show start time with each track
-[x] show bonus/part/
-[x] fix add sort artist
-1. finalise duplicates
-2. replace spotify
-3. finalise import library ()
-[x] add soundrtrack
-[-] add contextual menu
-[x] clean wrongly timed lyrics
-"Sweet Child O' Mine [BRL newer]"
-[x] Are You In
-[-] why there are tones with zero cdcl_id
-[x] remove time from dupli
-[x] no section (less or equyl w one)
-[x] fix enter to search
-[x] add minutes to somewhere
-[-] unplugged is live
-[-] fix/improve save profile
-[-] auto play as separate process
-[x] autoplay is gray
-[x] old is not gray on no searches
-[x] Added AlbumSort
-[] yb links are not consitently retrieved
-[x] ADD TAG AUTHOR TO other ogg compressing scripts [-] bring year and album sort into duplicates
-	what else
-[x] colour song lenght & ALBUM YEAR
-[x] add log entrie in the right log file
-[x] 4912 generic windw
-	[x] FixOggwDiffName
-	[x] improve copy safely for non hash simil files to still not be overitten (lots of Metallica_Fade-to-Black_v1_p.psarc same name)
-[x] error ok? not working
-	[x] whispers
-	[x] -Are_You_Gonna_Go_My_Way-00
-	[x] eric clapton
-	[x] judah priest is ps3?paclking
-	[x] Mamas_&_The_Papas,The
-	[x] moving x2
-[-] Black Rebel Motorcycle Club-Spread Your Love
-[x] sync album_sort if sync album
-[x] year diff, albbum sort diff
-[x] log spotify error

 # Version History(release date):
 	0.1(12.08.2014) prototype,